tylerthecoder/lane-rachel-game-2024/README.md

 # Lane & Rachel's Tandem Bike Adventure

-A multiplayer game where two players control a tandem bike together and complete various missions around the city.
+A multiplayer game where 2-4 players control a bike together and compete in various minigames while navigating through a city.

 ## Game Overview

 ### Core Gameplay
-- Players control a tandem bike together in the middle of the screen
+- 2-4 players control a bike together in the middle of the screen ✅
-- Both players control the same bike simultaneously, requiring coordination
+- Players must coordinate their movements to navigate the city ✅
-- The bike moves forward automatically through a city environment
+- The bike moves forward automatically through a city environment ✅
+- When hitting special buildings, one player enters a minigame while others continue riding
+- Points are earned by completing minigames
+- Lives are lost by hitting road obstacles
+- Game continues until all lives are lost

+### Minigames
+1. Restaurant Memory Game
+   - Player is shown a grid of food emojis
+   - Memorize positions in limited time
-- Players must work together to steer and complete objectives
+   - Match pairs to complete the game

-### Game Objectives
-1. Get treats for Luna
-   - Find and visit pet stores
-   - Collect dog treats
+   - Points awarded based on speed and accuracy

-2. Capture 3 Pokemon
+2. Pokemon Encounter (TBD)
-   - Find Pokemon locations in the city
+   - Triggered when hitting Pokemon locations
-   - Special Pokemon encounters with Luna and Miso
-   - Simple Pokemon-style catching mechanic

-3. Visit 3 Different Restaurants
+   - Special encounter mechanics to be determined
+   - Points awarded for successful catches

+3. Pet Store Challenge (TBD)
+   - Triggered when hitting pet stores
+   - Minigame mechanics to be determined
+   - Points awarded for completion

+4. Operation Emergency
+   - Triggered when hitting pedestrians
+   - Operation-style medical minigame
-   - Each restaurant visit counts towards the goal
+   - Fix the patient's injuries
-   - Visiting the same restaurant twice will result in a loss
-   - Must strategically choose different restaurants
+   - Must complete to continue

 ## Technical Implementation

 ### Client (React + Canvas)
-- React application with Canvas-based rendering
+- [x] React application with Canvas-based rendering
-- Real-time game loop for smooth animations
+- [x] Real-time game loop for smooth animations
-- Perspective rendering for buildings and road
+- [x] Perspective rendering for buildings and road
-- Asset management for building images and sprites
-- Collision detection system
+- [x] Basic collision detection system
+- [x] Building placement and types
+- [ ] Minigame system integration
+- [ ] Points and lives tracking
-- State management for game objectives
+- [ ] Player state management

 ### Server (Express + WebSocket)
-- Express server handling WebSocket connections
+- [ ] Express server with WebSocket support
-- Limited to exactly two players (Lane and Rachel)
+- [ ] Player name registration and management
-- Real-time state synchronization
+- [ ] Game state synchronization
-- Game state management
+- [ ] Minigame state handling
-  - Bike position and movement
+- [ ] Score tracking and persistence
-  - Building/Pokemon locations
-  - Traffic positions
-  - Objective progress

 ### Game State
-- Bike position and speed
+- [x] Bike position and movement
-- Building locations and types
+- [x] Building locations and types
-- Pokemon spawn points
-- Traffic positions and patterns
-- Objective completion status
-- Player connection status
+- [ ] Player names and roles
+- [ ] Active minigame states
+- [ ] Points and lives tracking
+- [ ] Collision history

 ## Todo List